 When it comes to things we don’t understand, or may be intimidated by, there’s always a reason to avoid taking a closer look.
 This may work when it comes to getting too close to train tracks, but if you’re avoiding planned giving, you’re missing out on a good deal of funding.
-Why do people want to stay away?
-Here are some of the top reasons:
+Why do people resist planned giving?
+Here are 10 planned giving excuses debunked:

 “Cash is King.”

 The truth, however, is that only 5% of this nation’s wealth is in cash.
 The other 95% is in assets like stocks and property.

 “Planned gifts aren’t worth all the effort they require.”

 Guess what?
 The typical completed planned gift is 200 times the size of a donor’s largest annual fund gift.
 Is that worth effort to you?